paterAi/C23-PS244-CC/README.md

 Cost savings: Some cloud service providers charge based on the server location used.
 By choosing a server that is close by, you may be able to reduce data transfer costs or high network access costs

-5. After the deploy is complete, we will get the endpoint url, then do a test on postman, after that we will integrate the fire with the mobile application
+5. After the deploy is complete, we will get the endpoint url, then do a test on postman, after that we will integrate the API with the mobile application

 6. Enter vegetable image data with a png extension to firebase storage